 People take up meditation for different purposes and improving concentration is one of them.
 There are several methods by which meditation does its job.

 One is through breathing exercises.
-Even an exercise that is as simple as being aware of the times we inhale and exhale can do wonders to our ability to concentrate.
+Even an exercise that is as simple as being aware of the times we inhale and exhale can do wonders for our ability to concentrate.

 While it may sound easy, it can be quite difficult especially if one has to deal with distractions such as outside noise.